csail-csg/riscy-OOO/README.md

 In general, we build the hardware part of the design on C4, while we build the software part and run the design on F1.
 (This is mainly because C4 and F1 use different operating systems.)
 Therefore, the build of RISC-V tools should be done in the F1 machine.
-In fact, only tools/riscv-fesvr needs to be built for compiling and running the design (see below).
+In fact, only tools/riscv-fesvr needs to be built for compiling and running the design.

 ### Setup C4
-Most of the setups in the "Getting Started" section are not needed on C4.
+Most of the setups in the [Getting Started on a Local Ubuntu Machine](#getting-started-on-a-local-ubuntu-machine) section are not needed on C4.
 Here are the steps to setup C4.

 - Install the Bluepsec compiler.